Back to menu

 Translated from the Italian by Jan Theo Bakker.

 The important Christian monuments, or rather the important documents of Christianity in Ostia brought to light in recent years and the very recent discoveries still being excavated,[1] have not substantially changed the picture that had already been traced of its development by Février in 1958,[2] taken up and updated by Russell Meiggs in his masterful volume Roman Ostia.[3]
 However, I believe that by re-examining some of the already known testimonies as a whole, some new hypotheses can be advanced about the period in which the new faith spread to Ostia.
 I will briefly discuss the monuments already known for some time, allowing myself to deal almost exclusively with the Christian evidence of Ostia, since extending the discussion to include those of Portus would take me too far.
 It could be objected that, Ostia and Portus being linked in a single administrative organism up to Constantine, the evidence found in one place is complementary to that from the other.
-On the other hand, the division of the two cities in the Christian age, the creation of two bishop's seats, the mention of martyrs specific to each locality, the different historical events of the two centers, authorize us to believe that, starting from the 4th century, each of them developed its own religious life, even if it is not unlikely, as I have already mentioned, that the beginnings of evangelization were shared.[4]
+On the other hand, the division of the two cities in the Christian age, the creation of two bishop's seats, the mention of martyrs specific to each locality, the different historical events of the two centres, authorize us to believe that, starting from the 4th century, each of them developed its own religious life, even if it is not unlikely, as I have already mentioned, that the beginnings of evangelization were shared.[4]
 The circumstance that until today Ostia has not returned evident and sure traces of Christianity before the 3rd century has been stressed several times as something strange: the Christian epitaphs brought back to light up to the present day, about a hundred, can be dated to the 3rd and 4th centuries, and to the 3rd and 4th centuries can be dated the remains of Christian sarcophagi collected by Raissa Calza in one of her valuable studies.
 If the M. Curtius Victorinus, in a certainly Christian epitaph (M. Curtius Victorinus et Plotia Marcella viventes fecerunt si deus permiserit sibi), is the same as the one mentioned in an inscription of the guild of the lenuncularii of 192,[4a] we would have the first Christian funerary inscription datable to the end of the 2nd century, or to the very first years of the 3rd.

 It has been thought that this apparent delay in the development of Christianity in Ostia can be explained both from the fact that, at least until the construction of the port of Trajan, those who came from the East rather landed in Pozzuoli and that therefore the spreaders of the good news arrived in Rome through Campania and not from Ostia; and from the fact that Christianity initially developed with greater ease and success where Jewish communities were flourishing, a community that was thought to be totally lacking in Ostia.
 Let me say right away that this second reason no longer has foundations now that the discovery in Ostia of various Hebrew inscriptions and of a monumental synagogue, built in the 1st century AD and enlarged in the 4th, has shown the existence also in this city of a rich, numerous and well-organized Jewish community.[5]
 I therefore think that in order to draw definitive conclusions about the dawn of Ostia's Christianity we must wait for the total exploration of both the inhabited area and the very large area of the necropolis, to give us a greater number of archaeological data on which to base ourselves.